GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: GCBF+: framework for learning GCBF and distributed control policy

+where $\eta_\mathrm{ctrl}$ is the control loss weight and $\pi_{\mathrm{QP}, i}(\bar x) \in \mathcal U$ is the $i$-th component of $\piqp(\bar x)$. { In practice, it is possible that the QP is infeasible during training.
+To this end, a relaxation term $\zeta\geq 0$ is added to the left-hand side of constraint \eqref{eq:CBF constraint pi nom} along with a penalty term for $\zeta$ with a large coefficient added to the objective function \eqref{eq: obj-cbf-qp}.
+Once the CBF loss \eqref{eq: cbf loss} converges to zero, the QP is feasible on the sampled data points. }

-One of the challenges of evaluating the loss function $\mathcal L$ is computing the time derivative $\dot h_\theta$.
-Similar to \cite{yu2023learning}, we estimate $\dot h_\theta$ by $\left(h_\theta(z_i(t_{k+1})) - h_\theta(z_i(t_k))\right)/\delta t$, where $\delta t = t_{k+1}-t_k$ is the simulation timestep.
+One of the challenges of evaluating the loss function $\mathcal L$ is computing $\dot h_\theta$.
+Similar to \cite{yu2023learning}, we estimate $\dot h_\theta$ by $\left(h_\theta(z_i(t_{k+1})) - h_\theta(z_i(t_k))\right)/\delta t$, where $\delta t = t_{k+1}-t_k$ is the timestep.
 Estimating $\dot{h}_\theta$ may be problematic if the set of neighbors $\tilde{\mathcal{N}}_i$ changes between $t_k$ and $t_{k+1}$.
-However, the learned attention weights satisfy \Cref{ass:zero_weight} as noted previously in \Cref{sec:learn-gcbf}.
-Consequently, \Cref{rmk:h_cts_diffble} implies that $h$ is continuously differentiable, and our estimate of $\dot{h}_\theta$ is well behaved.
-Note that $\dot h_\theta$ includes the inputs from agent $i$ as well as the neighbor agents $j\in \mathcal N_i$.
-Therefore, during training, when we use gradient descent and backpropagate $\mathcal{L}_i(\theta,\phi)$, the gradients are passed to not only the controller of agent $i$ but also the controllers of all neighbors in $\tilde{\mathcal N}_i$.\footnote{We re-emphasize the fact the neighbors' inputs are not required for $\pi_\phi$ during testing.} More details on the training process are provided in \Cref{sec:implmnt details}.
-The training architecture is summarized in Figure \ref{fig:algo-structure}.
+However, the learned attention weights satisfy conditions 1) and 2) in \Cref{def: gcbf} as noted in \Cref{sec:learn-gcbf}.
+Consequently, \Cref{lemma:cts} implies that $h_\theta$ is continuously differentiable, and our estimate of $\dot{h}_\theta$ is well behaved.
+Note that $\dot h_\theta$ includes the inputs from agent $i$ and the neighbor agents $j\in \mathcal N_i$.
+Therefore, when we use gradient descent and backpropagate $\mathcal{L}_i(\theta,\phi)$ during training, the gradients are passed to not only the controller of agent $i$ but also the controllers of all neighbors in $\tilde{\mathcal N}_i$.\footnote{We re-emphasize the fact the neighbors' inputs are not required for $\pi_\phi$ during testing.} More details on the training process are provided in \Cref{sec:implmnt details}.
+The training architecture is summarized in \Cref{fig:algo-structure}.

-\begin{Remark} \textbf{Benefits of the new loss function} ~ In the prior works ~\cite{zhang2023distributed,qin2021learning}, the nominal policy $\pinom$ is used instead of $\piqp$ in the control loss term.
-As a result, these approaches suffer from a trade-off between collision avoidance and goal-reaching and often learn a sub-optimal policy that compromises safety for liveness, or liveness for safety.
-In contrast, our proposed formulation allows the loss to converge to zero, and thus, does not have this trade-off. \end{Remark}
+{ \begin{Remark} \textbf{Benefits of the new loss function} ~ In the prior works ~\cite{zhang2023distributed,qin2021learning}, the nominal policy $\pinom$ is used instead of $\piqp$ in $\mathcal L_{\mathrm{ctrl}}$.
+As a result, these approaches suffer from a trade-off between safety and goal-reaching and often learn a sub-optimal policy that compromises safety for liveness, or liveness for safety.
+In contrast, our proposed method allows the loss to converge to zero, and thus, does not have this trade-off. \end{Remark} }